 Champion - $1,000

-You are showing the deepest level of commitment and support for the cross-country ski community, with long-lasting impact.
+The deepest level of commitment and support for the cross-country ski community, with a long-lasting impact.

 If you prefer to join or renew via a paper application, download the form below, print it out, and mail it with your payment to